pace/cloud-sdk-ios/docs/index.md

 ### From 8.x.x to 9.x.x

 + `TokenValidator` is now part of `IDKit` instead of `AppKit`
++ Implement default receipt image download handling (Requires `NSPhotoLibraryUsageDescription` to be set in target properties)

 ## IDKit
 **IDKit** manages the OpenID (OID) authorization and the general session flow with its token handling via **PACE ID**.